vozellad/dvozella_jobs_project/README.md

 Authors: Demetrios Vozella<br>

 Project uses Python 3.10.<br><br>
-Install Python module 'sqlite3' and optionally install application 'DB Browser for SQLite' to view data.<br>
+Optionally install application 'DB Browser for SQLite' to view data.<br>

 Create 'my_secrets.py' in the project directory, and initialize an 'api_key' variable with your api key.<br>
 The 'my_secrets.py' should be in the follwing format:&emsp;```api_key="your api key here"```<br>